Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 # Loading and exporting configuration

-Taipy provides some API's to export and load its configurations.
+Taipy provides some APIs to export and load its configurations.

 ## Load
 !!! note